apptainer/apptainer-userdocs/index.rst

 and running containers.

-For a detailed guide to installation and configuration, please see the separate Admin Guide for this version of apptainer at `<\{admindocs\}/>`__.
+For a detailed guide to installation and configuration, please see the separate Admin Guide for this version of Apptainer at `<\{admindocs\}/>`__.